tiagosiebler/binance/README.md

 ## REST API Clients

 There are several REST API modules as there are some differences in each API group.
-1. `SpotClient` for most APIs, including: spot, margin, isolated margin, mining, BLVT, BSwap, Fiat & sub-account management.
+1. `MainClient` for most APIs, including: spot, margin, isolated margin, mining, BLVT, BSwap, Fiat & sub-account management.
 2. `USDMClient` for USD-M futures APIs.

 COIN-M and Vanilla Options connectors are not yet available, though contributions are welcome!